What I Don’t Believe: Heresy and Apostasy

 (o) Judiazers – beware of Judiazers and legalists that seek to put believers back under the law.
 I agree that it is good to get to know the culture of the people in biblical times, however, we should be careful about being lured into legalism often accompanied by mystic kabbalism Gal 5:1; Gal 2:14-16, 21; Acts 15:8-9; 1Tim 4:3

-(p) Jesus did not suffer in torment in hell nor did He “die spiritually” – the atonement was completed on the cross when Jesus said “It is finished” and He paid the wages of sin with His death.
+(p) Jesus was tormented in hell – Jesus did not suffer in torment in hell nor did He “die spiritually” – the atonement was completed on the cross when Jesus said “It is finished” and He paid the wages of sin with His death.

 (r) Beliefs such as Jesus was a man who God inhabited from his baptism until death on the cross, or that Jesus was a man who became enlightened and shows us how to become a “god”.